Our Services

 Helpful Resources

-Psychosis symptoms can include hallucinations, delusions, disorganized thinking, and reduced motivation or social withdrawal, arising from conditions like schizophrenia, bipolar disorder, severe depression, medical illnesses, medications, substances, or sleep loss; seek emergency care right away if there is risk of self-harm, harm to others, severe confusion, or inability to care for oneself.
+Psychosis symptoms include hallucinations (seeing or hearing things that aren't there), delusions (fixed false beliefs), disorganized thinking or speech, and reduced motivation or social withdrawal.
+These symptoms can be caused by schizophrenia, bipolar disorder, severe depression, medical illnesses, certain medications, substance use, or extreme sleep deprivation.
+Seek emergency care immediately if there is risk of self-harm, harm to others, severe confusion, or inability to care for oneself.

 Understanding what psychosis symptoms look like — and knowing what to do next — can make a real difference.
 Early support and treatment often lead to better outcomes.